Pedestrians face a variety

 asking for help to "slow traffic down," "make

-safer to cross the street,” and “make the street
+it safer to cross the street," and "make the

 Each of these objectives can be accomplished through a variety of